miksaraj/miksaraj.github.io/_drafts/stacking-iac-and-building environments.md

 ## How to stack 'em up? ##

+The question of how to build stacks from lower level infrastructure constructs can be a tricky one.
+TL;DR: there is no single right way to go about it.
+In your specific case, the way to divide your infrastruce into stacks might be obvious.
+But in the case it is not, there are a few ways to go about it.

 ### Why is a monolith BAD? ###

+While I do maintain that declaring all of your infrastructure under one monolithic stack is an antipattern, there is one discliner I'd like to get out of the way.
+If you're infrastructure is really simple, like a single serverless function behind an API gateway and a storage of some sort, dividing it into separate stacks serves only in adding unneccessary complexity and nothing of value.
+Most infrastructures, however, are a little more complicated than that.

 ## Building environments with stacks ##